 Build a Scarecrow

-Sudden movement will scare birds into flight as well.
+Any sudden movement will scare birds into flight as well.
 That’s why so many people use streamers, plastic bags, and garden spinners to keep birds out of the garden.
 Anything plastic that can be blown away in the wind can end up as litter so I won’t recommend the first two.
-Sturdy garden spinners on the other hand can look cute and serve a purpose.
+Sturdy garden spinners, on the other hand, can look cute and serve a purpose.
 Again, make sure to move them around the garden every week or so.

 The sudden sound and movement of windchimes can scare birds too.
 If you’re going to use them, make sure to put them out in the garden rather than just on the porch.
 If you can find some made out of shiny metal, even better.